andreachello/Blockchain/Solidity/README.md

 Function modifiers are used to modify the behaviour of a function.

 for example to restrict use or add a prerequisite to a function.

+### 10. View vs. Pure

+They are Pre-Built-in Modifiers

+a.
+View Functions:

+- ensure that the functions will not modify the state

+- they return values

+b.
+Pure Functions:

+- ensure that they will not read nor modify the state

+- return calculations

+### 11. Fallback Function